 3) Have a system to organize your tasks.

 Relying solely on your memory to keep track of all your appointments, tasks, and ideas, adds unnecessary stress and usually doesn’t work very well!
 You’re asking your brain to keep track of thousands of details which is both inefficient and unnecessary.

 Creating a system to store, organize, and remind us of things we need to do, can help us clear out some of this mental clutter and it will probably help you get more done and feel less frantic.
 It does take a bit of effort to find what works best for you.
-I like an organizer like this one, but there are many options for planners, calendars, and organizational apps, and even a simple notepad and pen does the trick if you use it consistently.
+I like an organizer like this one, but there are many options for planners, calendars, and organizational apps.
+Even a simple notepad and pen does the trick if you use them consistently.

 4) Take care of quick tasks and decisions immediately.

 Some of our mental clutter is made up of simple, inconsequential decisions and tasks (like what to have for dinner or answering an email) that we’ve procrastinated doing.
 Again, these little things pile up and add to the mountain of things we have to remember and the longer we put them off, the more we tend to overthink them.

 A helpful guideline is that if a task can be accomplished in five minutes or less (like RSVPing to a party or signing your kid up for swim lessons), do it immediately and feel good about getting it off your mind.

 5) Limit your time online.

 Smartphones have forever changed the way we consume information.
 As a result, we’re inundated with information all day long, from social media to news stories to emails and texts.